 June 25, 2002

-Sorry it has taken so long for me to send you some feedback
+Sorry it has taken so long for me to

-about our trip.
-We had a great time, but we were exhausted, and
+send you some feedback about our trip.
+We had a great time, but

-it has taken a week to catch up on everything and have a moment
+we were exhausted, and it has taken a week to catch up on everything

-to relax.
-Then we got thrown into having company for 4 days,
+and have a moment to relax.
+Then we got thrown into having company

-so I am just now sitting down to write.
+for 4 days, so I am just now sitting down to write.

-As I mentioned to you, the only glitch we had was the breakfast
+As I mentioned to you, the only glitch

-at the Sanctuary Lodge.
-Everyone who worked with us in Peru was
+we had was the breakfast at the Sanctuary Lodge.
+Everyone who

-very friendly, competent, and accommodating.
-The hotels were
+worked with us in Peru was very friendly, competent, and accommodating.

-in 4 and 5 star hotels in this country, but didn't really know
+accustomed to traveling in 4 and 5 star hotels in this country,

-what the standards were in Peru.
-I am also very glad I learned
+but didn't really know what the standards were in Peru.
+I am

-some Spanish.
-We were surprised at how many times the hotel and
+also very glad I learned some Spanish.
+We were surprised at how

-restaurant personnel, as well as some of the transfer drivers,
+many times the hotel and restaurant personnel, as well as some

-did not know any English at all.
-But my Spanish proved sufficient,
+of the transfer drivers, did not know any English at all.
+But

-particularly with the help of a small dictionary, so that really
+my Spanish proved sufficient, particularly with the help of a

-made it more fun.
+small dictionary, so that really made it more fun.

 Humboldt penguins, Ballestas